-Also, Summerlin puts you just 10 minutes from Red Rock Canyon National Conservation Area — once Las Vegas’s best-kept secret for outdoors enthusiasts and now widely recognized as one of the top destinations in the country for hiking and climbing.
+Also, Summerlin puts you just 10 minutes from — once Las Vegas’s best-kept secret for outdoors enthusiasts and now widely recognized as one of the top destinations in the country for hiking and climbing.

 Henderson is Las Vegas’s enormous sprawling suburb.
 To refer to “Henderson” geographically can mean just about anywhere east of the Strip.
 There isn’t so much a concentrated “neighborhood” area as there is just endlessly sprawling suburban strip malls in parking lots that require GPS navigation, but odds are pretty good that if you find yourself hanging out in Henderson you’re probably here visiting friends or relatives and not actually doing the whole Vegas tourist “thing” anyway.

 Henderson has become ground zero for the city’s still-nascent craft beer scene, so you can spend a good day doing the brewery/beer bar circuit by hitting up Lovelady Brewing, CraftHaus Brewery, Bad Beat Brewing, and Las Vegas Distillery for a full experience of Vegas-made craft booze.
 You can round that out with a tour of beer bars with an excellent selection of local and regional craft beers at PKWY Tavern and Shakespeare’s Pub.
 Also be sure to pop into Khoury’s Fine Wine & Spirits to see what they currently have on tap — often several rare and limited release brews — and peruse their phenomenal bottle selection for some total geek beers to bring home.